Mango cult: Decline of the cult

 After more than a year, the cult of the mango had declined significantly, and some people even began using wax mangoes as candles when the power went out.
 In 1974, Imelda Marcos, the First Lady of the Philippines, visited China with a box of mangoes as a gift.
 Mao's wife Jiang Qing tried to reignite the veneration of mangoes by giving the box to the workers once again.
+However, though the workers dutifully held a ceremony to honor the mangoes, the previous mango craze had already disappeared.
 Jiang Qing later directed a propaganda film called The Song of Mangoes.
 However, before the film was finished, Mao Zedong died, representing the loss of the revolutionary figurehead of the Cultural Revolution.
 Within a week of the film's release, Jiang Qing was arrested, and The Song of Mangoes was taken out of circulation.
 This marked the end of the mango cult.
 Mangoes are now common in China and are seen as an ordinary consumer good.